ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 - [Alternatives](#alternatives)

 ## Summary
 Scheduling resources is a central process to increase utilization of cloud infrastructure.
-It not only involves the process to find any feasible `pool` but rather, if possible, to find an optimal compute `pool`.
+It not only involves the process to find any feasible `MachinePool` but rather, if possible, to find a `MachinePool` where the `Machine` can be materialized.

 ## Motivation

-With `ironcore` a multi-level hierarchy can be built to design availability/failure zones. `Machine`s can be created on every layer, which are subsequently scheduled on the compute `Node`s  in the hierarchy below.
-A scheduler on every layer should assign a `Machine` on a `Pool` which can fulfill it.
+With `ironcore` a multi-level hierarchy can be built to design availability/failure zones. `Machine`s can be created on every layer, which are subsequently scheduled on `MachinePool`s  in the hierarchy below.
+A scheduler on every layer should assign a `Machine` on a `MachinePool` which can fulfill it.
 This proposal addresses the known limitations of the current implementation:
 - API changes needed to extend the scheduling if further resources should be considered
 - Available resources are attached to `Pools` and aggregated.
 In higher levels a correct decision can't be made.

 ### Goals

 - Dynamic (`NetworkInterfaces`, `LocalDiskStorage`) and static resources (resources defined by a `Class` like `CPU`, `Memory`) should be taken into the scheduling decision.
 - Scheduling should be robust against data race conditions
 - `Machine`s on every level should be scheduled on a `Pool`
 - It should be possible to add resources influencing the scheduling decision without API change